dberesford/rocksdb-node/README.md

 db.del('foo', function(err){...})
 ```

-The key param for `del` can both be either a string or a buffer, e.g.
+The key param for `del` can be either a string or a buffer, e.g.

 ```javascript
 const key = fs.readFileSync('./test/fixtures/beach-thumb.jpg')